-If you use an administrative support software like PeopleKeep, you and your employees don’t have to keep track of these HRA deadlines on your own.
-PeopleKeep helps thousands of organizations keep track of reimbursement requests, juggle deadlines, and even send out automatic reminders so you don’t have to.
+If you use benefits administration software like PeopleKeep, you and your employees don’t have to keep track of HRA reimbursement deadlines on your own.
+PeopleKeep helps thousands of organizations keep track of reimbursement amounts and requests and even sends out automatic reminders.

-What’s more, you’ll have access to our award-winning customer support team whenever you or your employees have questions about which health expenses qualify, when deadlines are coming up, or anything in between.
+What’s more, you’ll have access to our award-winning customer support team whenever you or your employees have questions about which healthcare costs qualify, when deadlines are coming up, or anything in between.

-An HRA is a great way for organizations to offer a personalized and flexible health benefit to their employees—but it’s your job to make sure important deadlines don’t pass you by.
+An HRA is an excellent way for organizations to offer their employees personalized and flexible health plan coverage—but it’s your job to make sure important deadlines don’t pass you by.
 With the help of PeopleKeep’s administrative support software, you can take a backseat while our software and customer support team does all the heavy lifting.